Yuer867/CMD_CKA/README.md

 # CMD_CKA
-This is the repository for DS-GA 1006: Capstone Projects
+This is the repository for DS-GA 1006: Capstone Projects.

+### Improving Out-of-Distribution Generalization in Cosmological Surveys